expo/expo-preview-action/README.md

 ## 📝 Example workflows

 Before you dive into the workflow examples, you should know the basics of GitHub Actions.
-You can read more about this in the [GitHub Actions documentation][link-actions].
+You can read more about this in the [GitHub Actions documentation](https://docs.github.com/en/actions).

 - [📦 What's inside?](#-whats-inside)
 - [🔧 Set up](#-set-up)